Bobby Sands Mural Belfast – Facts

-Bobby Sands was born on 9th March 1954, in Belfast.
-He lived in Rathcoole.
-He went to a school called Stella Maris.
-Bobby left school in 1969 at the age of 15.
-In 1972 in Bobby’s parent’s home, where he lived, had been attacked by a Loyalist mob, as sectarian violence in Rathcoole and other parts of Belfast had considerably worsened.
+Robert (Bobby) Sands was born on 9th March 1954 in Belfast and lived in Rathcoole.
+Sands attended Stella Maris School, and left school in 1969, aged 15.
+In 1972, Bobby’s parent’s home, where he also lived, was attacked by a Loyalist mob, as sectarian violence in Rathcoole and other part of Belfast intensified during the Northern Ireland troubles.

 - Not to do prison work

-- Free association to mix with other prisoners.
+- Free to associate and mix with other prisoners

 - Restoration of remission lost through the protest

-You can see this Mural, and many more, on our Belfast Murals Taxi Tour
+You can see this famous West Belfast Mural, and many more, on our Belfast Murals Taxi Tour.